Hi,

 This week’s good news on climate

 Last fall, the youth climate strike movement swept the world.
 The biggest day of climate action in history was September 20, and the youth of Bangladesh showed up too.
-In Dhaka, the capital, several hundred people But in New Zealand, one of the epicentres of the strikes,
+In Dhaka, the capital, several hundred people showed up to declare a climate emergency.
+But in New Zealand, one of the epicentres of the strikes, the total reached hundreds of thousands.

-This week, New Zealand released of the threats it faces from climate change, everything from drinking water supply to insurance markets to kiwifruit.
+This week, New Zealand released a comprehensive analysis of the threats it faces from climate change, everything from drinking water supply to insurance markets to kiwifruit.
 The assessment was ordered by a law passed in the wake of the school strikes last fall.

 What made the movement successful in New Zealand, but not in Bangladesh?
 What would a global climate movement look like if it was designed specifically for Bangladesh?